abaldeweg/consumption/README.md

 - VUE_APP_BASE_URL - The Base URL, in case the app is installed in a subdirectory.
 - VUE_APP_INVENTORY - Your inventory as comma separated values e.g. `milk (package),coffee,cola`
 - VUE_APP_SHARE_MAIL - Default address for share by mail
+- AUTH - The value will be written to `/usr/local/apache2/.htpasswd`

 ## Architecture